Threshold Navigation

 Inside each Threshold page are short first-person fragments.

-They’re reflections from within the Threshold — ways of recognizing what this kind of contact can feel like.
+They are reflections from inside the Threshold itself — ways of recognizing what this kind of contact may feel like when lived directly.

 HOW THIS CONNECTS